Courts Service: Functions

 The Court Service has no function in relation to the actual administration of justice.
 Judges themselves are directly employed by the state and not by the Courts Service.

 Corporate structure

-The day-to-day management of the Courts Service is conducted by its Chief Executive who is appointed by the Board of the Courts Service.
+The day-to-day management of the Courts Service is conducted by its chief executive officer who is appointed by the Board of the Courts Service.
 The Board of the Courts Service is made up of the following: